fyrox-book/fyrox-book.github.io/src/fyrox/animation/animation.md

-**WARNING:** This and following chapters covers new functionality available only in the latest version of the engine available on GitHub

 # Animation

 Animation allows you to change properties of scene nodes at runtime using a set of key frames.
 Animation